xaur/decred-news/guidelines.md

 For each past event, add some basic info following the standard format in the template.
 On top of that, try to add the most interesting highlights (1-3 sentence per event).
 Same for upcoming events.

-If info is missing for some events closer to the release, actively post a list of such events in #event\_planning and ask for info.
+If the release is close but some events still lack info, actively post a list of such events in #event\_planning and ask for comments.

 Look at the events from Decred's perspective, look for experience to learn from.
-Some hints: how it went, how many people, what they know, what they don't know, what they think about Decred, any interesting trends that could shape our events activity.
+Some hints: how it went, how many visitors, what they know, what they don't know, what they ask, what they think about Decred, any interesting trends that could shape our events activity.

 Sources:

-* Some events have reports written up in the [events repo](https://github.com/decredcommunity/events) - you can subscribe to it to watch for updates.
+* some events have reports written up in the [events repo](https://github.com/decredcommunity/events) - you can subscribe to it to watch for updates
-* Chats: #event\_planning
+* chats: #event\_planning
-* Follow Twitter accounts that often tweet about events, e.g. [Decred_ES](https://twitter.com/Decred_ES).
+* Follow Twitter accounts that often tweet about events, e.g. [Decred_ES](https://twitter.com/Decred_ES)

 ### Media

 Cover the best Decred-related content posted in the media.
 Ratings go here too.

 Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).

 Current informal criteria: something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.

-For each selected article, optionally add a small note why it is great.
+For each selected article, optionally add a small note about why it is great.

 ### Community Discussions